CharlesP8412/scheduler/README.md

 Built with components from Storybooks.js, the frontend communicates with an API server over HTTP using JSON format.

-Data is persisted by an API server using a PostgreSQL database.
+#### Data is persisted by an API server using a PostgreSQL database.
 Currently the app routes to a Heroku server for the API:

-#### Heroku API Routes

-Route | Url
+Route | Heroku Route (Url)
 ----- | ----------------
 Days | ![http://scheduler-cvp.herokuapp.com/api/days](http://scheduler-cvp.herokuapp.com/api/days)
 Appointments | ![http://scheduler-cvp.herokuapp.com/api/appointments](http://scheduler-cvp.herokuapp.com/api/appointments)
 Interviewers | ![http://scheduler-cvp.herokuapp.com/api/interviewers](http://scheduler-cvp.herokuapp.com/api/interviewers)

+NOTE: *Heroku server instances automatically shutdown after 30 minutes of inactivity; It may take two requests to bring the instance back online.*

 To run your own API locally see:
 !["scheduler-api"](https://github.com/CharlesP8412/scheduler-api)
+*Must adjust API calls (See useApplicationData.js Lines 11 to 24)*

-### Tools used in Scheduler:
+### Tools used to build Scheduler:
 ```
 - React
 - Storybook